Dallinger/Dallinger/docs/source/contributing_to_dallinger.rst

 ====================================

-1. After you've merged the changes you want into `master`, start a new branch on which to run the release version upgrade and update the CHANGELOG if that hasn't been done as part of feature branch work.
+1. After you've merged the changes you want into `master`, start a new branch on which to run the release version upgrade, e.g. ``release-9.8.1``.
+Update the CHANGELOG if that hasn't been done as part of feature branch work.
 The entry should link to the new version's tree using: `https://github.com/dallinger/dallinger/tree/vMAJOR.MINOR.PATCH.`